TheAypisamFpv/NeuralNetworkVisualisation/README.md

 - Neurons are clustered using hierarchical clustering to improve visualization performance.
 - Clustering can be toggled on or off *__(no clustering can lead to performance issues with large networks)__*.
-- The threshold for a layser to be clustered can be adjusted *(default is 50 neurons)*.
+- The threshold for a layer to be clustered can be adjusted *(default is 50 neurons)*.

 ### Visualization